Comparisons11 min read

 • Retirement-focused beginners who want Roth IRAs, rollovers, and tax-advantaged accounts handled properly

-• Buy-and-hold index fund investors who want those 0% expense ratio ZERO funds working for them over decades
+• Buy-and-hold index fund investors who want those 0% expense ratio funds working over decades

-• Parents opening custodial accounts or youth accounts for their kids
+• Parents opening custodial or youth accounts for kids

 • Beginners who want room to grow — Fidelity handles your $500 starter portfolio and your eventual $500,000 retirement account with equal competence

-• Anyone who values customer support and wants to know a real human is available when things go sideways at midnight
+• Anyone who values real customer support and wants a human available when things go wrong at midnight

-Look — if you're in your 30s or 40s and you're finally getting serious about investing for retirement, Fidelity isn't just the better choice.
-It's the obvious one.
-I'd honestly be hard-pressed to recommend anything else in that situation.
+And look — if you're in your 30s or 40s finally getting serious about retirement investing, Fidelity isn't just better.
+It's the obvious choice.
+Hard to see a reason to go anywhere else in that situation.

 The Verdict

 For most beginners in 2026, Fidelity is the better long-term choice.
-The 0% expense ratio funds alone can save you thousands — realistically $10,000 or more — over a 30-year investing horizon compared to industry-average expense ratios.
-Add the 24/7 support, paper trading, full retirement account suite, and nearly eight decades of institutional credibility — it's a complete platform that genuinely grows with you.
+Those 0% expense ratio funds can save you thousands — realistically $10,000 or more — over 30 years compared to typical fees.
+Add the 24/7 support, paper trading, full retirement account options, and nearly eight decades of stability — you're looking at a platform that genuinely grows with you.

-But don't sleep on Robinhood if simplicity is what actually gets you investing.
+But don't count out Robinhood if simplicity is what actually gets you started.
 The biggest mistake beginners make isn't picking the "wrong" broker — it's not starting at all.
-If Robinhood's clean interface gets you investing this week while Fidelity's feature set makes you procrastinate for another three months, Robinhood wins by default.
+If Robinhood's clean interface gets you investing this week while Fidelity's feature set makes you procrastinate another three months, Robinhood wins by default.

-My hot take: open a Fidelity account for your IRA and long-term holdings.
-Use Robinhood for casual stock picks and crypto exposure if you want that lane.
-There's no rule that says you can't use both — and plenty of smart investors do exactly that.
+Here's my honest take: open a Fidelity account for your IRA and long-term holdings.
+Use Robinhood for casual stock picks and crypto if that appeals to you.
+Nothing says you can't use both — plenty of smart investors do.

 FAQ

 Q: Is Robinhood safe for beginners in 2026?
 Yes — Robinhood is SIPC-insured and regulated by FINRA and the SEC.
-It's a legitimate, functional broker.
-The past controversies (GameStop halts, SEC fines) are worth knowing about, but they don't make the platform unsafe for standard, everyday investing.
+It's a legitimate platform.
+The past controversies (GameStop halts, SEC fines) are worth knowing about, but they don't make everyday investing risky.

 Q: Which is better for a Roth IRA — Robinhood or Fidelity?
-Fidelity, generally — and I'd say this pretty confidently.
-Their ZERO index funds carry no expense ratio, their research tools are better built for long-term planning, and the account flexibility is hard to beat.
-That said, Robinhood's 3% IRA contribution match on the Gold tier is a genuinely compelling counterargument if you're actively contributing regular amounts.
-Run the actual math for your situation before deciding.
+Fidelity, generally — I'd say that pretty confidently.
+Their ZERO index funds have zero expense ratio, their research tools work better for long-term planning, and account flexibility is tough to beat.
+But here's the counterargument: Robinhood's 3% IRA contribution match on Gold is genuinely compelling if you're contributing regularly.
+Run the actual math for your situation first.

 Q: Can I transfer from Robinhood to Fidelity later?
-Yes, totally.
-ACATS transfers between brokers are standard practice.
-Even better — Fidelity will reimburse the transfer fee (typically $75–100) that Robinhood charges on outgoing transfers.
-The process is straightforward, though it takes about 5–7 business days to complete.
+Totally.
+ACATS transfers between brokers are standard.
+Even better — Fidelity reimbursses the transfer fee (typically $75–100) that Robinhood charges.
+Takes about 5–7 business days, but it's straightforward.

 Q: Does Robinhood offer index funds?
-Robinhood offers ETFs that track indexes — like VOO or VTI — but it doesn't offer traditional mutual funds.
-Fidelity offers both, including its own 0% expense ratio index mutual funds that you simply can't get anywhere else.
+Robinhood offers ETFs that track indexes — like VOO or VTI — but not traditional mutual funds.
+Fidelity offers both, including those 0% expense ratio index mutual funds you simply cannot find elsewhere.

-Q: Which broker has better tools for actually learning how to invest?
-Fidelity, and it's not particularly close.
-They have a dedicated learning center, regular webinars, research from 20+ providers, and paper trading so you can practice with fake money before risking real cash.
-Robinhood has improved its educational content in recent years, but it still feels surface-level compared to what Fidelity offers completely free.
-Honestly, I think Robinhood leaning so hard into simplicity at the expense of education is one of its biggest weaknesses for beginner investors.
+Q: Which broker has better tools for learning how to invest?
+Fidelity, and it's not even close.
+They have a dedicated learning center, regular webinars, research from 20+ providers, and paper trading so you practice with fake money first.
+Robinhood has improved educational content lately, but it still feels surface-level compared to Fidelity's free offerings.
+The focus on simplicity over education is honestly one of Robinhood's bigger weaknesses for beginner investors.

 Tags